ChainSafe/game-docs-v2/docs/v2/5_erc721-interactions.md

 ### Owner Of {#owner-of}

-Find the owner of a NFT
+Find the owner of an NFT

 ```csharp
 using Web3Unity.Scripts.Library.ETHEREUEM.EIP;